-Equity is the residual interest in the assets of the Company after deducting all liabilities and comprises the following:
+Equity instruments are classified according to the substance of the contractual arrangements entered into.
+An equity instrument is any contract that evidences a residual interest in the assets of the Company after deducting all liabilities and comprises the following:

 - "Share capital" represents the nominal value of equity shares; - "Share premium" represents the excess value of equity shares above the nominal value; - "Share-based payment reserve" represents the cumulative fair value of options; - "Capital contribution reserve" represents non-cash contributions from equity holders; - "Accumulated losses" represents retained earnings less retained losses; - "Translation reserve" represents the Cumulative gains and losses on translating the net assets of the Company to the presentation currency of the Group" and - "Non-controlling interests" represents the cumulative net profits/(losses) in relation to non-controlling interests.